luckyrose89/Journal-App/Readme.md

 ## Technologies

 This application is developed with **MERN** (Mongo DB, Express JS, React & Node JS) stack technologies.
 It uses JWT based local authentication to login and register users to the app interface.
+The latest version of this application uses IBM Watson Tone Analyzer API to analyze the emotional tone of user entries.

+The application make extensive use of Google's Material UI for styling.

 ## Getting Started